pierrj/moryzae_virulence/Structure_prediction/README.md

 This will generate two files:
-[1] AF2.list: These 9447 sequences have predicted structures in the AF2 database with 98% or more sequence identity and 100% coverage.
+**AF2.list**: These 9447 sequences have predicted structures in the AF2 database with 98% or more sequence identity and 100% coverage.
 These will be downloaded.

-[2] Predict.list: These 5337 structures will be predicted with AlphaFold v2.2.2.
+**Predict.list**: These 5337 structures will be predicted with AlphaFold v2.2.2.

 Download pre-generated structures for M. oryzae from the AlphaFold database.
 The TAXIDs are 242507 for 70-15, 1143189 for Y34, and 1143193 for P131.
 This requires 'gsutil'.